lamassuiot/docs/docs/manage.md

   the [snapshot](https://developer.hashicorp.com/consul/commands/snapshot) command
   which can be run using the CLI or the API.
-The `snapshot` command saves a point-in-time snapshot of the state of the Consul servers which includes, but is not limited to: Key-Value entries, the service catalog, prepared queries and sessions
+The `snapshot` command saves a point-in-time snapshot of the state of the Consul servers which includes, but

-  - ACLs
+  is not limited to: Key-Value entries, the service catalog, prepared queries, sessions and ACLs

   ```bash
   docker exec consul consul snapshot save backup.snap